tatianamac/tm11ty/src/posts/prefers-reduced-motion.md

 <!-- (../../assets/img/os-accessibility-reduce.png) -->

-The setting has been exposed now to most modern browsers using a media feature called `prefers-reduced-motion`. `prefers-reduced-motion` media query acts as any other media query with two posible options:
+The setting has been exposed now to most modern browsers using a media feature called `prefers-reduced-motion`. `prefers-reduced-motion` media query acts as any other media query with two possible options:

 1. `no-preference` (the default): the user has not indicated to "Reduce motion" in their OS and will be served all animations and animations designated explicitly as `prefers-reduced-motion: no-preference`.
 [I want to make a critical note here that this is operating on a no-consent model.
 Ew.
 The user hasn't necessarily *opted into* animations.
 They just haven't checked "Reduce motion."
 That could be because they like and can tolerate animations, or, it's equally possible the user *doesn't know about this setting.* So, I want us to make sure we're not assuming that these users necessarily *want* animations.]
 2. `reduce`: the user has "Reduce motion" checked in their operating system's Accessibility settings and will be served whatever is in the media query for `prefers-reduced-motion: reduce`.